tldr-pages/tldr/pages/linux/rpicam-vid.md

 # rpicam-vid

-> Capture a video using a Raspberry Pi camera
+> Capture a video using a Raspberry Pi camera.
 > Some subcommands such as `vlc` have their own usage documentation.
 > More information: <https://www.raspberrypi.com/documentation/computers/camera_software.html#rpicam-vid>